fenxu/azure-powershell-docs-prod/azure/AzureAD/v2/Select-AzureADGroupIdsGroupIsMemberOf.md

 # Select-AzureADGroupIdsGroupIsMemberOf

 ## SYNOPSIS
-From a list of groups Ids select those that the group is a member of.
+Gets group IDs that a group is a member of.

 ## SYNTAX